 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient walk-in loading and easier ground-throw debris management.
+Set the swing-door end of the bin to face the eave where the crew is working for easier walk-in loading access.

 Surface protection